Exabyte-io/documentation/docs/models/density-functional-theory.md

 </details>

 ### POTCAR

 Pseudopotential input file.
-Instructions onc creating the POTCAR file http://cms.mpi.univie.ac.at/vasp/vasp/POTCAR_file.html
+Instructions on creating the POTCAR file can be found [here](http://cms.mpi.univie.ac.at/vasp/vasp/POTCAR_file.html).

 <hr>

-## Quantum Espresso Input Files:
+## Quantum Espresso

-As mentioned above, quantum espresso breaks its execution up into multiple executables in contrast to VASP.
-On this page we will just focus on the pw.x executable input files (http://www.quantum-espresso.org/wp-content/uploads/Doc/INPUT_PW.html) as the input settings for other executables can be quite advanced and is explained in depth on the quantum espresso website at http://www.quantum-espresso.org/users-manual/input-data-description/
+As mentioned above, Quantum ESPRESSO breaks its execution up into multiple executables in contrast to VASP.
+On this page we will just focus on the pw.x executable [input](http://www.quantum-espresso.org/wp-content/uploads/Doc/INPUT_PW.html) as the input settings for other executables can be quite advanced and is explained in depth on [Quantum ESPRESSO website](http://www.quantum-espresso.org/users-manual/input-data-description/)

-### *.in
+### pw.in

 Summary input file that combines similar functionality to INCAR, KPOINTS, & POSCAR in vasp

 <details>
 <summary>**pw_scf.in file structure**</summary>
 ```